-I was born in Chattanooga, TN but I spent much of my early childhood in the Shenandoah Valley, Virginia, and later moved to Dhahran, Saudi Arabia.
+I spent much of my early childhood in the Shenandoah Valley, Virginia, but later moved to Dhahran, Saudi Arabia.
 I attended James Madison University (BS Political Science), Florida State University (MA International Affairs) and Virginia Tech (PhD in Sociology).
-I am currently a Professor of Sociology at James Madison University where I study social movements and violence directed toward civilians during civil war.
+I am currently a Professor of Sociology at James Madison University where I study social movements.
+More recently, I have been investigating patterns of violence directed toward civilians during civil war.
 I have also written about the sociology of “lifestyle sport.”

 This site includes some of my past (and ongoing) work related to institutional parochialism, social movements, violence directed towards civilians in civil war, and the sociology of sport.